rechs-c/mlx-openai-server/README.md

 ### Starting the Server

 You can start the MLX server using either the Python module or the CLI command.
-Both methods support the same parameters.
+Both methods support the same parameters, including logging configuration options.

 #### Method 1: Python Module
 ```bash